 The Holy Father faces increasing criticism from some traditional Catholics who feel slighted, judged and excluded by some of the Pope’s comments, which they see as directed at them.

 Some Catholics have also been discouraged by some of his teaching, particularly his misinterpreted comments on homosexuality and atheists, and argue that, although consistent with the Catechism, such views are unclear, incomplete and, therefore, confusing.

 They are also uneasy about the way he eschews symbols of the Petrine ministry and protocol and his seeming reluctance to speak out about key life issues and the redefinition of marriage.

-Once he does so, which is expected, many see the secular world’s love affair with the papacy coming to an abrupt end.
+Once he does so with more frequency — as he did on Sept.
+20 addressing a Vatican conference for gynecologists — many see the secular world’s love affair with the papacy coming to an abrupt end.

 Edward Pentin is the Register’s Rome correspondent and a contributor to EWTN News Nightly.